MarianaDwarka/marianadwarka.github.io/src/content/blog/time-series.md

 ### 2. GARCH Models (Generalized Autoregressive Conditional Heteroskedasticity Models)

-GARCH

- models are used to model the volatility of a time series, i.e., how the variability of the series changes over time.
+GARCH models are used to model the volatility of a time series, i.e., how the variability of the series changes over time.
 They are especially useful when the variance of the time series is not constant (heteroskedasticity).
 GARCH models can capture patterns such as volatility clustering, where high levels of volatility tend to follow high levels of volatility and vice versa.

 ### 3. Machine Learning and Deep Learning

 These techniques involve the use of complex computational models that can learn patterns from data.

 - **Machine Learning**: Includes a wide range of techniques, such as decision trees, support vector machines, and ensemble models, that can capture linear and non-linear relationships in the data.

-- **Deep Learning**: Uses neural networks with many layers (deep) to learn complex data representations.
-Recurrent neural networks (RNNs) and Long Short-Term Memory (LSTMs) networks are especially useful for time series, as they can capture long-term dependencies in the data.
+- **Deep Learning**: It uses neural networks with many layers (deep) to learn complex data representations.
+LSTM networks (Long Short-Term Memory) are a class of recurrent neural networks (RNNs) designed to address the gradient vanishing problem in learning long-term dependencies.
+They operate based on the structure of LSTM cells, which allow the network to retain information for long periods and decide what information is relevant to remember or discard through three main components called gates: the forget gate, the input gate, and the output gate.

+    1. **Forget Gate**: Decides what information from the previous state is kept or discarded, using a sigmoid function to assign values between 0 (completely discard) and 1 (completely retain).

+    2. **Input Gate**: Selects what new information will be added to the cell state.
+It involves two steps: first, a sigmoid function determines which values will be updated; second, a tanh function creates a vector of new candidate values that might be added to the state.

+    3. **Cell State Update**: The cell state is updated by combining the old state, filtered by the forget gate, with the new candidate values, filtered by the input gate.

+    4. **Output Gate**: Determines which part of the cell state will be used for the network's output.
+A sigmoid function decides which parts of the state will be activated, and then the cell state is passed through a tanh function and multiplied by the output of the sigmoid to produce the final output of the LSTM cell.

+    This gate structure allows LSTMs to manage and maintain long-term memory efficiently, making them particularly useful for applications involving time series, where the ability to remember information from previous inputs is crucial as they can capture long-term dependencies in the data.

 ### 4. Factor Models

 Factor models explain variations in a time series through a limited number of unobserved (or latent) factors.
 These factors can represent underlying influences affecting the time series.
 The model posits that observations are influenced by these factors through specific coefficients, in addition to possibly including error terms to capture other variations not explained by the factors.

 Each of these models has its own strengths and applications, and the choice between them depends on the nature of the data and the objectives of the analysis.

+---
+Español

 ---
 ## ¿Qué es una serie temporal?